Alternative Nigerian Chart: Patoranking’s ‘I’m In Love’ Leads

-Chike’s If You No Love Me debuts at number 5, while Praiz’s Madu follows behind it at number 6.
+Chike’s Watching Over Me featuring Zorro rises two spots to number 5, while Ladipoe’s Know You featuring Simi debuts at number 6.

-At number 7 we meet Chike’s Wtaching Over Me featuring Zorro, while Onosz’s Together rises one spot to number 8.
+At number 6, we meet Praiz’s Madu, while Seyi Shay’s All I Ever Wanted featuring King Promise debuts at number 8.

-Oxlade’s Tables Turn rises one spot to number 9, while Dapo Tuburna’s See Finish featuring Mayorkun leads the chart from behind.
+Oxlade’s Tables Turn continues to sit at number 9, while Dapo Tuburna’s See Finish featuring Mayorkun leads the chart from behind.

 See the chart below: